torkelicious/obliberry/docs/editor/concepts.md

 Assets (textures, meshes, materials, shaders, fonts) are **referenced by ID**, not embedded in entities.

 - **Project Browser** (bottom panel) - Browse and create assets
+- **Asset catalog** (`assets.json`) - Stores project-wide user asset definitions and file paths
 - **Material** - Links a shader + texture + color.
 Entities reference a Material ID.
 - **Mesh** - Procedural shapes (Quad, Hexagon, etc.) or loaded models.
 Entities reference a Mesh ID.
 - **Engine assets** - IDs prefixed with `[Engine]` (e.g., `[Engine] Base` shader, `[Engine] Hex` mesh).
 You should not try to delete these.

+The catalog is parsed when the project opens, but its assets are loaded only when a scene, editor action, or supported script setter references them.
+Scene changes release resources that are no longer needed.

 ---